Guilospanck/nvim/README.md

 A non-exhaustive list of plugins used:

-- Harpoon
 - UndoTree
 - Telescope
 - Treesitter
-- Theme: rose-pine
+- Theme: it changes, but in the screenshots it's rose-pine.

 For more info check the `lua/lazy-plugins.lua` and `lua/custom/plugins/init.lua` for the whole list.